NHSDigital/integration-adaptor-mhs/mhs/operating-mhs-adaptor.md

 ## Environment Variables

 MHS takes a number of environment variables when it is run.
-Some of the variables are environment specific (OpenTest, PTL and if necessary the Fakespine).
-You can find more information on environment config values in the [OpenTest](https://digital.nhs.uk/services/spine/open-access-test-environment-for-spine-opentest) and [Path To Live](https://digital.nhs.uk/services/path-to-live-environments) portal pages.
+Some of the variables are environment specific (PTL and Live).
+You can find more information on environment config values in [Path To Live](https://digital.nhs.uk/services/path-to-live-environments) portal pages.

 The list of environment variables are:
 * `MHS_LOG_LEVEL` This is required to be set to one of: `INFO`, `WARNING`, `ERROR` or `CRITICAL`, where `INFO` displays